eCommerce SEO Guide – How Online Stores Can Drive Organic Traffic in 2020

 F Analyze Mobile-friendliness: eCommerce SEO Guide To Drive Traffic Doe Online Stores

-The Mobile-friendliness of your website plays an important role in Google SEO.
-Mobile friendly and responsive web pages always rank better than the pages designed keeping only desktop users in mind.
-So ensure all your web pages are offering the best user experience to your mobile users.
-You can use tools like Google’s PageSpeed Insights Tool to check your mobile-friendliness score and get useful recommendations.
+Your website’s mobile friendliness plays an important role in Google SEO.
+Mobile-friendly and responsive web pages always rank better than pages designed with only desktop users in mind.
+So, ensure all your web pages offer the best user experience to your mobile users.
+You can use tools like Google’s PageSpeed Insights Tool to check your mobile friendliness score and get useful recommendations.

 G Analyze site Speed:

-Make sure your website loads as fast as possible on all kinds of devices.
+Ensure your website loads as fast as possible on all devices.
 A slower-loading website can never rank well, not at least in Google’s SERPs.
 If your web pages are taking more than 5-6 seconds to load, you need to work on reducing loading time to as low as 3-4 seconds.

 eCommerce SEO Guide To Drive Traffic Doe Online Stores Final Words

-In conclusion, If you optimize your eCommerce store on all these fronts, you get an SEO-friendly website.
-Once you complete these optimizations, you can use tons of other options to improve your prospects further and drive traffic using tactics like content marketing, social media marketing, influencer marketing, affiliate marketing, and link building.
+In conclusion, Optimizing your eCommerce store on all these fronts gives you an SEO-friendly website.
+Once you complete these optimizations, you can use many other options to improve your prospects further and drive traffic using tactics like content marketing, social media marketing, influencer marketing, affiliate marketing, and link building.

-You may be adopting tons of other cutting-edge tactics to improve your SEO in the future.
-However, the basic steps as explained in this guide are always important, and you need to address them with priority before going any further.
+You may adopt many other cutting-edge tactics to improve your SEO in the future.
+However, the basic steps explained in this guide are always important, and you need to address them as a priority before proceeding.